Robbie Williams: 1996–1998: Life thru a Lens and I've Been Expecting You

 Williams launched his solo career in 1996 with a cover of George Michael's "Freedom", which reached number two in the UK Singles Chart.
 Recordings for Williams's first album began at London's Maison Rouge studios in March 1997.
 Shortly after his introduction to songwriter and producer Guy Chambers, Williams released "Old Before I Die", the first single from his debut album.
-The single reached number two on the UK Charts; however, it was largely ignored on international charts.
+The single reached number two on the UK Charts; it was largely ignored on international charts.
 His debut album, Life thru a Lens, was released in September 1997.
 The album launched with his first live solo gig at the Élysée Montmartre theatre in Paris, France.
 The album debuted at number eleven on the UK Albums Chart.

 "Angels", the fourth single, is Williams' best-seller in the United Kingdom.
 The song, apart from becoming a hit around Europe and Latin America, caused sales of his album to skyrocket.
 The album remained in the British top ten for forty weeks and spent 218 weeks there altogether, making it the 58th best selling album in UK history with sales of over 2.4 million.
 The album eventually managed to sell over three million copies in Europe.

 Williams and Chambers started writing the second album, I've Been Expecting You, in Jamaica in early 1998.
 The first single, "Millennium", accompanied with a music video featuring Williams parodying James Bond, complete with tuxedo and references to Bond films like Thunderball and From Russia with Love, became Williams' first solo number one single in the United Kingdom.
 It also became a top twenty hit in many European countries, Latin America and Australia.

 I've Been Expecting You was released in late October 1998 and debuted at number one in the UK Albums Chart.
-The album received more attention outside the United Kingdom, leaving its mark in the European and Latin American markets with hits such as "No Regrets", a collaboration with The Pet Shop Boys' singer Neil Tennant and The Divine Comedy's Neil Hannon.
+The album received more attention outside the United Kingdom, leaving its mark in the European and Latin American markets with hits such as "No Regrets", a collaboration with the Pet Shop Boys' singer Neil Tennant and the Divine Comedy's Neil Hannon.
 "She's the One", a cover of a World Party track written by Karl Wallinger, became Williams' second UK number-one single.
 Williams finished the year with a European Tour late in 1999.
 I've Been Expecting You sold almost 3 million copies in the UK and was certified 10× Platinum by the BPI.
 In Europe, the album sold over 4 million copies.